For Researchers

 What’s available

-Adversarial Testing: Veridi’s 12 gaming vectors, how each is detected, and how the methodology performed against 26 adversarial claims (12 single-vector, 14 multi-vector).
-Includes 4 claims based on documented real-world disinformation patterns and 2 self-reference claims (ADV-025 methodology, ADV-026 substrate; v2.6 and v2.7 respectively).
-(Pragma’s distinct gaming-vector count is 14, corrected from 11 in the v1.2 audit; Praxis adds 6 native vectors plus 8 inherited from Pragma for 14 combined cross-references.
+Adversarial Testing: Veridi’s 13 gaming vectors (extended by vector #13 Warm-up-then-defect (per-user trust gaming) in v1.2), how each is detected, and how the methodology performed against 26 adversarial claims (12 single-vector, 14 multi-vector).
+Includes 4 claims based on documented real-world disinformation patterns and 2 self-reference claims (ADV-025 methodology, ADV-026 substrate).
+(Pragma’s distinct gaming-vector count is 14; Praxis adds 6 native vectors plus 8 inherited from Pragma for 14 combined cross-references.
 The three taxonomies are related but not identical; see each product’s gaming-countermeasures documentation for the precise vector list.)

 Confidence Calibration: The framework for assigning confidence ratings: tier-based structural ceilings, field reliability coefficients with sourcing honesty labels, and the interaction rules that prevent absurd multiplicative results.

-Gaming Countermeasures: Detailed documentation of all 12 disinformation detection procedures, including detection difficulty ratings, impact severity, the relationship to the Institutional Reliability Index, and the v2.7 substrate self-reference vector with its 75% confidence ceiling.
+Gaming Countermeasures: Detailed documentation of all 13 disinformation detection procedures, including detection difficulty ratings, impact severity, the relationship to the Institutional Reliability Index, the substrate self-reference vector with its 75% confidence ceiling, and the v1.2 Warm-up-then-defect (per-user trust gaming) vector with its structural bypass-precondition principle.

 Key numbers